tech3371/sds-data-manager/README.md

 # SDS-in-a-box

-Hello!
-This a project that attempts to capture the minimum requirements for the core of a Science Data System.
+This project that attempts to capture the minimum requirements for the core of a Science Data System.

 Our goal with the project is that users will only need to modify the file config.json to define the data products stored on the SDC, and the rest should be mission agnostic.